 The directors have used assumptions, such as estimated cash flows, project business growth plans and other market data available in determining their valuation of the unlisted investments.
 Should these assumptions change in subsequent periods the fair value may be impacted and accounted for through the profit or loss.
 The directors have used a number of different valuation tools together to determine the fair value of the investee companies, including projected discounted cash flows and multiples of projected revenues and profits.

 Note 2 Revenues from Ordinary Activities

-30 June 2018 \$ 30 June 2017 \$
+30 June 2019 \$ 30 June 2018 \$

-Interest income 22,937 17,408

-Other revenue - 11,088

-Management Fee 40,000 -
+Interest income Management Fee 17,763 170,000 22,937 40,000

-- 62,937 28,496
+C C 187,763 62,937

 Note 3 Income Tax